History of Tamil Nadu: Early history

 Pandyas ruled initially from Korkai, a seaport on the southernmost tip of the Indian peninsula, and in later times moved to Madurai.
 Pandyas are also mentioned in Sangam Literature, as well as by Greek and Roman sources during this period.
 Megasthenes in his Indika mentions the Pandyan kingdom.
 The Pandyas controlled the present districts of Madurai, Tirunelveli, and parts of south Kerala.
 They had trading contacts with Greece and Rome.
 With the other kingdoms of Tamilakam, they maintained trading contacts and marital relationships with Tamil merchants from Eelam.
 Various Pandya kings find mention in a number of poems in the Sangam literature.
 Among them, Nedunjeliyan, 'the victor of Talaiyalanganam' deserves a special mention.
 Besides several short poems found in the Akananuru and the Purananuru collections, there are two major works—Mathuraikkanci and the Netunalvatai (in the collection of Pattupattu) that give a glimpse into the society and commercial activities in the Pandyan kingdom during the Sangam age.
 The early Pandyas went into obscurity at the end of the 3rd century CE during the incursion of the Kalabhras.

 The kingdom of the Cheras comprised the modern Western Tamil Nadu and Kerala, along the western or Malabar Coast of southern India.
 Their proximity to the sea favoured trade with Africa.
 Chera rulers dated to the first few centuries AD.
 It records the names of the kings, the princes, and the court poets who extolled them.
 The internal chronology of this literature is still far from settled, and at present, a connected account of the history of the period cannot be derived.
 Uthiyan Cheralathan, Nedum Cheralathan and Senguttuvan Chera are some of the rulers referred to in the Sangam poems.
 Senguttuvan Chera, the most celebrated Chera king, is famous for the legends surrounding Kannagi, the heroine of the Tamil epic Silapathikaram.

 These early kingdoms sponsored the growth of some of the oldest extant literature in Tamil.
 The classical Tamil literature, referred to as Sangam literature is attributed to the period between 500 BCE and 300 CE.
 The poems of Sangam literature, which deal with emotional and material topics, were categorised and collected into various anthologies during the medieval period.
 These Sangam poems paint the picture of a fertile land and of a people who were organised into various occupational groups.
 The governance of the land was through hereditary monarchies, although the sphere of the state's activities and the extent of the ruler's powers were limited through the adherence to the established order (dharma).
-The people were loyal to their kings and roving bards and musicians and danseuse gathered at the royal courts of the generous kings.
+The people were loyal to their kings and roving bards, musicians and dancers gathered at the royal courts of the generous kings.
 The arts of music and dancing were highly developed and popular.
-Musical instruments of various types find mention in the Sangam poems.
+Musical instruments of various types are mentioned in the Sangam poems.
 The amalgamation of the southern and the northern styles of dancing started during this period and is reflected fully in the epic Cilappatikaram.